nas3ts/terminal-themes/README.md

-Here's a comprehensive README draft for your repo:

----

 # emodipt-custom

 A custom theme for **Oh My Posh**, edited from the `emodipt-extend` theme to enhance the terminal's appearance and functionality.